 How much does it cost?

-The Earth’s Edge expedition to Aconcagua currently costs €6,999.
-That includes return flights from Dublin.
-If you’re joining us from the UK, you can book the expedition without international flights for €5,899.
-This fee includes all accommodation, all meals (except in Mendoza), and your international guide and doctor.
+The Earth’s Edge expedition to Aconcagua currently costs €7,899*.
+This price includes return flights from Dublin to Mendoza.
+If you’re joining us from the UK or elsewhere outside of Ireland, you can book the expedition excluding flights for €5,899*.
+This fee includes all accommodation, all meals (except in Mendoza), and your expedition leader and doctor.
+There are a few costs you’ll need to cover in addition to the expedition price, including the Aconcagua Provincial Park Permit and personal items such as travel insurance and vaccinations.

 How do I cope with altitude sickness?